New breastfeeding mom? Look no further. Learn how to use Haakaa to help you with breastfeeding and pumping.

-There are many at-home remedies you can try to clear the duct, but your Haakaa can do the trick!
+There are many at-home remedies you can try to clear a clogged duct, but your Haakaa can do the trick!

 Fill the Haakaa with warm water and a tablespoon of Epsom salt.
 Place it on your breast and squeeze to create suction.

-The warm water plus the Epsom salt should pull out the clog.
+The warm water plus the Epsom salt should pull out the clog from your milk duct.
 Relief!

 5. Relieve Sore Nipples with Your Haakaa